-On some beaches, mudflats are exposed at low tide.
-These can be very dangerous for humans and dogs alike and should be avoided at all costs.
+On some beaches, mudflats and small islands are exposed at low tide.
+These can be very dangerous for people and dogs alike and should be avoided.
 If you’re visiting a beach with a high tidal range never attempt to reach the water at low tide and always check the tide times before you go.

 11. Palm oil

 Palm oil often washed up on the shoreline and can cause severe vomiting and diarrhoea when swallowed.
 This may lead to dehydration and possibly even pancreatitis.

 Don’t be fooled by the cool coastal breeze, temperatures on beaches often soar in the height of summer, even in the UK.
 Whether it be under a parasol or a picnic table, be sure to provide a shaded area for your dog and give them plenty of fresh water to help avoid heatstroke.